cboulanger/bibliograph/readme.md

 -------
 - Online documentation is here: http://www.bibliograph.org.
 Most of it is still in German, but English documentation will be added once there is some interest.
-- For general questions, please write to info at bibliograph dot org.
+- For general questions, please write to info at bibliograph dot org or send a tweet to @bibliograph2.
 A support mailing list may follow.
 - Bugs and feature requests should be registered as github issues: https://github.com/cboulanger/bibliograph/issues
 - Paid support for installation or hosting is available, also if you need a plugin